FaultyTwo/IC8255A-arduino-lib/README.md

 | 'b' or 'B'   |  B |
 | 'c' or 'C'   |  C |

-**^Choosing non-existing ports won't write or read the data.**

 ```C
 void write(char port, uint8_t data);
 ```
 Write a byte data to the port.

+**^Choosing non-existing ports won't write the data**

 ```C
 void write_c(bool upper, uint8_t data);
 ```
 Write a nibble to upper (PC4 to PC7) or lower (PC0 to PC3).<br>
-Recommended using this method when upper and lower ports of port C use different data directions.
+Recommended using this method when upper and lower ports of port C use opposite data directions.

 ```C
 void write_pin(char port, uint8_t pin, bool data);
 ```
-Write either logic 1 or logic 0 to a specific 8255A pin.
+Write a data to a specific 8255A pin.
 Starting from zero to seven (accordingly to data bus).

-**^If 'pin' parameter value is greater than 7, this method won't write the data.**
+**^If 'pin' parameter value is greater than 7 or choosing non-existent ports, this method won't write the data.**

 ```C
 int read(char port);
 ```
 Read a byte data from a 8255A port.

+**^Choosing non-existing ports will return as -1.**

 ```C
 int read_c(bool upper);
 ```
 Read a nibble either from lower and upper ports of port C.<br>
-Recommended using this method when upper and lower ports of port C use different data directions.
+Recommended using this method when upper and lower ports of port C use opposite data directions.

 ```C
 int read_pin(char port, uint8_t pin);
 ```
-Read a value from a specific 8255A pin.
+Read a data from a specific 8255A pin.
 Starting from zero to seven (accordingly to data bus).

-**^If 'pin' parameter value is greater than 7, this method will return as -1.**
+**^If 'pin' parameter value is greater than 7 or choosing non-existent ports, this method will return as -1.**